 - Yergeau, Melanie (2017) Authoring Autism: On Rhetoric and Neurological Queerness, https://www.dukeupress.edu/authoring-autism.

 Featured image made using Scalar.
-This page was created on 26 April 2018 and last updated on 1 June 2021.
+I created this page on 26 April 2018 and last updated it on 30 January 2022.